MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders wants the system to be able to handle more than one job with the same title.
 + TheLadders wants the system to be able to handle more than one jobseeker with the same name.
 + TheLadders wants the system to be able to handle more than one recruiter with the same name.
++ TheLadders should be able to get a report of what jobseekers have applied to jobs on any given day.

 # Local TODO